 I have previously expressed my love for books and reading here.
-But I haven't touched upon the books that, once read, have left me with a different perspective on life and have changed me.
+But I haven't touched on the books that, once read, have left me with a different perspective on life and have changed me.
 These are not the one-time read and done kind of books.
 They have become pillars of my life and I turn to them over and over, when I feel that life comes crashing down, for whatever reason.

 These are books that on many occasions have lifted me up and reminded me of what's important.
 They've also taught me how to handle life' less happy moments or how to become a better or more efficient person.
 I'm still a work in progress, reason why I say that these books are not a one-time read and done.

 As 2018 is coming to an end, everyone is looking back, reminiscing over the things they have accomplished, places they have traveled to and whatever else occured in their lives.